benjaminmisell/misell_cymru/content/posts/pycon-2019.md

 ## Day 2

 On Sunday everyone was pretty exhausted from the night before and I didn't go to any talks before about 3pm.
 That talk was by Yeray Díaz Díaz on how dependency injection is a good thing to use in python even if it's seen as overengineering most of the time.
-This talked linked nicely to the Sans I/O talk by Alex Chan as both focused on decoupling diffrent parts of code and how it makes our lives easier.
+This talked linked nicely to the Sans I/O talk by Alex Chan as both focused on decoupling different parts of code and how it makes our lives easier.

 At the end of the day was the lightning talks as usual, and the code dojo.
 A code dojo is where people split up into small groups with a single sentence task and try to program a solution